camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/use-connectors/outbound.md

 Alternatively, you can directly create a Connector task by using the **Append Connector** context menu item.
 This creates a new Connector task directly following the currently selected element.

-## Configuring the Outbound Connector
+## Configuring the outbound Connector

 Once a Connector task is selected, the available configuration is visible in the properties panel on the right side.
 The required fields are highlighted with an error message.